 The front end of the system was a Granutech/Saturn Model 80 grizzly.
 We tore this machine down to the bare bones and rebuilt it.
 We sent the rotor away to have it balanced.
 At 18,000 pounds for the rotor alone, very specialized equipment was required and we used an electrical shop in Illinois to dynamically balance it.
 Of course upon reassembly we put in all new bearings and seals.
 We also modified the existing rotor design to a brand new star design hard faced to make it run cooler and increase its operating life.

-The grizzly was set up to take a two inch chip coming out of their bumble online dating reviews down to half inch or so.
+The grizzly was set up to take a two inch chip coming out of their tire shredders down to half inch or so.
 The next grinder in line was a custom built knife hog.
 We had this machine in stock but it was not in working order when we got it.
 We tore it all the way down and put all new seals and bearings in it.
 We also had knives made specifically for this machine by a knife builder.
 The machine has the capacity to take material that is less than one inch and take it on down to about ¼ inch by means of screens in the hog.
 We completely rebuilt this machine to be like new.

 Transporting the material into, out of and between the various stages required lots of conveyors.
 We used four custom built flat or pan conveyors that were built in our shop from all new components.
 We purchased six new auger conveyors for use in this system to move material vertically.
 We modified a rebuilt vibratory screen conveyor with a stainless steel section to allow its use with a magnet to separate steel out of the product.
 A drag chain paddle conveyor we had in stock completed the product conveyance part of the system.